China retail sales growth slows, but consumers still confident

 Analysts said strong tourism data pointed to a shift in consumer spending toward leisure activities, helped by Beijing's move to waive toll fees for cars which saw millions of holiday makers take to the roads.

-Revenues for food and beverage operators in cities such as Shanghai, Tianjin and Qingdao, recorded increases of between 15 and 29 percent from a year earlier, the data showed.
+Shares of companies in related sectors rose ahead of the holiday in anticipation of strong sales, but eased when trade resumed on Monday as investors locked in profits.

-Shares of China Travel International Investment Hong Kong Ltd (0308.HK) hit a six-week high last week, although the stock fell on Monday in line with broader markets on renewed concerns over economic growth.
+Shares of China Travel International Investment Hong Kong Ltd (0308.HK) eased 0.7 percent after the travel services provider hit a six-week high last week.

 Tourism revenue at China's 119 major attractions rose 25 percent during the holiday, while the number of visitors increased 21 percent, a government industry regulator said.
 The number of railway passengers rose 9.4 percent to 60.95 million.

-The data signalled tourists were favouring sightseeing over traditional locations such as luxury stores, with huge increases seen in the number of visitors to camp sites and attractions.
+The data signalled tourists were shunning traditional locations such as luxury stores in favour of sightseeing.

-"Chinese consumers are still relatively confident about China's economic fundamentals," Bank of America Merrill Lynch said.
+"People who believe China is mired in a crisis, with slumping growth and falling stock prices, could be shocked by this strong tourism data," Bank of America Merrill Lynch said.
+"Chinese consumers are still relatively confident about China's economic fundamentals."

 "It was the underlying growth momentum for basic needs which supported the growth," said Linus Yip, chief strategist at First Shanghai Securities.